Skip to main content

 Strangler Fig Pattern

 Gradually replace old system components while keeping the system operational.
 Route new features to the new architecture while maintaining existing functionality.
+Never big-bang migrate a payment system.

 Data Migration Strategies